Applicants must meet several criteria to be eligible for assistance:

 Recertification cycles occur annually, biennially or triennially based on each household’s Work/Program Participation compliance status.

 An eligible household that has been issued a Housing Choice Voucher may use that voucher to lease a unit anywhere in the United States where there is a housing agency operating a Housing Choice voucher program.
-(Note that AH requires new applicants to use their vouchers in AH’s jurisdiction during the first year of program participation.)
 This feature of the program is referred to as portability.
+(Note: AH requires new applicants to use their vouchers in AH’s jurisdiction during the first year of program participation.
+To promote stability and quality of life, Participants and their households must remain in their current unit for a minimum of 24 months to be eligible for an elective move).

 To be considered eligible to port in to AH’s jurisdiction, Port Applicants must: